 Here are some tips and tricks that you can use to keep your children safe too.

 Talk it out:

 Talk to your child about what to expect and the overall sensory experience he/she will have.
 For example, the teacher will turn off all the lights so the room will be dark.
-Everyone will have to hide in the dark room.
+Everyone will have to hide in the darkroom.
 Sometimes people hide under desks or tables, sometimes in bathrooms or closets.
-Sometimes people have to hide in tight quarters and may be touching.
+Sometimes people have to hide in tight quarters and maybe touching.
 Everyone must stay very, very quiet.

 Create a lockdown bag:

 Speak to your child’s teacher about preparing an emergency bag to hang next to the light switch.
-Include items inside such as a weighted lap pad, a blanket, vibrating toy, fidgets with no noise or lights, candy such as lollipops or other quiet food reinforcers, and a comfort item.
+Include items inside such as a weighted lap pad, a blanket, vibrating toy, fidget with no noise or lights, candy such as lollipops or other quiet food reinforcers, and a comfort item.
 If your child has special medical needs or medication that must be taken during a specific time, speak with the administration about how this can be handled in the event of a long lockdown.

 Discuss every possibility:

 Talk to your child what to do if a lockdown occurs while he/she is alone in the bathroom, running an errand or getting a drink from the water fountain.
 They will not be able to enter the classroom if a lockdown occurs when they are outside the classroom.